HarshCasper/Rotten-Scripts/Python/Create_Word_Cloud/README.md

 ### Create a Word Cloud

-Takes a text file, preprocesses the content by removing stopwords, creates a wordcloud out of them and saves this wordcloud as a PNG.
+Takes any file as input, preprocesses the content by removing stopwords, creates a wordcloud out of them and saves this wordcloud as a PNG.

 ##### Steps